 KDF or “Kinetic Degradation Fluxion” filters use an oxidation/reduction process using ion exchange to convert contaminants into harmless components.
 KDF can be used for elimination of chlorine and heavy metals.
 It is also known to have a mild effect with regard to eliminating bacteria, algae and some fungi.

-KDF is also chosen for customers in homes with older metal plumbing for reduction of metal.
-In these situations, when the source water is from a municipal supply, KDF is used in combination with a carbon filter for to extend the effective life of the KDF’s chlorine removal capacity.
+KDF is also chosen for customers in homes with older metal plumbing for reduction of the metal.
+In these situations, when the source water is from a municipal supply, KDF is used in combination with a carbon filter to extend the effective life of the KDF’s chlorine removal capacity.